bengalack/viott/README.md

 * It all stems from the waitcycles reported on MSX-Engine T9769A/B/C: https://www.msx.org/wiki/Toshiba_T9769

 ### Dependencies & Build ##
+* Your MSX needs a working RTC (battery not needed, it just need to tick), if not the application will hang forever
 * Tried to make this independent of various libraries.
 This to make everything as light and transparent as possible.
 * Wanted to use as many BIOS-calls as possible, to reduce code and stay as easy to read for others.
 * [SDCC](https://sdcc.sourceforge.net/) v4.2 or later, is needed though, to enable C.